THOMio2565/Slowrun/README.md

 - Install the dependencies with `pip install -r requirements.txt`

+- Create the database with `python createdb.py` (if you already have a file named `slowrun.db`, manually delete it first in order to refresh it)

 - Finally, to run the website, type `flask --app slowrun run`